-Direct compression is the easiest and most cost-efficient process API and functional excipients such as filler binder or lubricant are mixed in screw mixer pre-mixed powder is then compressed directly with a tablet press.
+Direct compression is the easiest and most cost-efficient tablet manufacturing process.
+In this process, the Active Pharmaceutical Ingredient (API) and excipients, such as filler, binder, or lubricant, are mixed.
+The pre-mixed powder is then compressed directly using a tablet press.

-The advantages of direct compression costs are low production is fast and efficient and it works with water and heat-sensitive APIs. however, it may be difficult for low dosage due to weak content uniformity, also the pre-mixed powders need good flowability to ensure a perfect fill of the cavities.
-Good flow behavior can speed up the process by preventing arching, bridging, or ratholes during compression.
+The advantages of direct compression are its low production costs, fast and efficient process, and ability to work with water and heat-sensitive APIs. however, it may be difficult for low dosage due to weak content uniformity, pre-mixed powders require good flowability to ensure a perfect fill of the cavities.
+Good flow behavior can speed up the process by preventing different types of tablet manufacturing defects.

-The flow properties are measured by the angle of repose. a small angle indicates good flowability if the pre-mixed powder has insufficient flow properties indicated by a high angle of repose. granulation produces larger and rougher particles or granules this increases the flow properties by decreasing the particle surface and reducing the amount of dust granulation can be done with a wet or dry manufacturing process.
+The powder flow properties are measured by the angle of repose.
+A small angle indicates good flowability if the pre-mixed powder has a higher angle of repose.
+In this case, granulation produces larger and rougher particles. thus dry manufacturing process is used to increase the flow properties by decreasing the particle surface and reducing the amount of dust granulation.

-In wet Granulation suitable granulating fluid like water, binder solution, or organic solvent is added to the pre-mixed powder. then granulated with a low or high shear mixing tool to create a wet mass.
-Afterward, the wet granules are milled dried in an FBD (Fluid bed dryer) and sifted to the final particle size. functional exhibits such as lubricants or disintegrates are only added now by blending not before as indirect compression after this step the product is ready for compression.
+In wet Granulation, suitable granulating fluid like water, binder solution, or organic solvent is added along with API.
+Further to create a wet mass, these are granulated with a low or high-shear mixing tool known as RMG.
+Afterward, the wet granules are milled dried in an FBD (Fluid bed dryer), and sifted to the final particle size.
+Excipients such as lubricants or disintegrates are added later to mix them with dried granules by using a blender.

-Cons it is not suitable for water or heat-sensitive API’s and is very costly due to the many processes steps
+Cons: Wet Granulation is not suitable for water or heat-sensitive API’s and is very costly due to the long Process.

-However, it has several unique features that make it ideal for roller compaction.
+Roller compaction is another tablet manufacturing process, sometimes known as dry granulation, used to increase flowability.
+It has a few good features that make it unique for the tablet manufacturing process.
 One option is to only mix the excipient and not the API.